 Is Stripe owned by PayPal?

 No, Stripe is not owned by PayPal.
 Stripe is owned by brothers John and Patrick Collison.
 Diane Green also sits on the board.
-PayPal is currently held under the eBay umbrella, which is a publically-traded company.

 Conclusion